 5) Why is the S@T Browser technology vulnerable?

 The S@T Browser technology is vulnerable due to an apparent oversight in the S@T Browser specification.
 There are 4 different ‘protocols’ (commands) defined within the S@T Browser, and security levels recommended for them.
 However, the commands used in these attacks: Push messages, didn’t have any security level associated with them.
-This lack of a recommendation or specification, meant that no security was associated with these commands in practice, and that any source could send a S@T Browser messages, that would run on the SIM card with no authentication.
+This lack of a recommendation or specification meant that no security was associated with these commands in practice and that any source could send a S@T Browser message, that would run on the SIM card with no authentication.

 For more information - Simjacker Technical Report: Section 3 (report)

 Not to our knowledge.
 The Simjacker vulnerability Adaptive Mobile Security reported being used is in a specific SIM card technology called the S@T Browser.
 The way the S@T Browser is being exploited is via specific SMSs called SIM OTA SMS (although other ways of attacking the SIM are possible).
 Previous publicly revealed research has shown how these kinds of SMS can be used to execute other unwanted functionality around SIM Cards - examples include triggering an automated response or obtaining a SIM DES key, and in fact, the potential for misuse of SIM OTA SMS had been discussed within the industry even before these.
 However, the specific Simjacker vulnerability is the misuse of the S@T Browser environment, not the misuse of SIM OTA SMS.

 The closest previously publicly reported research would have been specific exploits attributed to the NSA TAO team which also obtained location information, but these are stated as requiring OTA keys, and so are highly unlikely to have used the S@T Browser vulnerability.
 The fact that the vulnerability is being actively exploited has also not been reported before.